 \begin{proof} Choose an integer $e>0$ such that $d | p^e-1$, and set $r:=\frac{p^e-1}{d}$.

 According to \autoref{lem:stabilization_genericity}, we only have to exhibit a single $D$ as above.
-Additionally, with this single $D$ we can show that the Serre-dual action has at least $l$ dimensional sei-stable part.
-Additionally in degree $0$ and $n$ Serre duality works for $S_2$ varieties by the proof of \cite[Prop 2.4]{Patakfalvi_Zdanowicz_Ordinary_varieties_with_trivial_canonical_bundle_are_not_uniruled}.
+Additionally, with this single~$D$, we can show that the Serre-dual action has at least $l$-dimensional semi-stable part.
+Additionally, in degrees~$0$ and $n$, Serre duality works for $S_2$ varieties by the proof of \cite[Proposition~2.4]{Patakfalvi_Zdanowicz_Ordinary_varieties_with_trivial_canonical_bundle_are_not_uniruled}.
 Hence, we need to show that the following action on $H^0(X, \omega_X \otimes \sH^s)$ has at least $l$-dimensional semi-stable part: